fearlessit/straightpoolscores/README.md

 - You can change the default "Player 1" and "Player 2" names by clicking them.

-If you are interested in the further development, go ahead.
-If that's the cae, maybe dropping a message for me would be nice?
+If you are interested in the further development, go ahead, and maybe dropping a message for me would be nice?

 ## Links